-Learning and memorising all of the upper structure triads is a daunting task!
-This lesson introduces the upper structure cheat sheet to speed up the process.
+Learning and memorising the upper structure triads is a daunting task.
+This lesson introduces the upper structure cheat sheet which we can use to speed up the memorisation process.

 We discuss the best way to practise and familiarise yourself with upper structure triads.
-We start by talking about the different inversions and variations that you have available to you and we then move onto using the cheat sheet to work out upper structure voicings.
+We start by talking about the different inversions and variations that you have available to you and we then use the cheat sheet to work out upper structure voicings for our favourite tunes.

-Whilst it can be useful to run the voicings through different keys, always remember to apply the theory in context of jazz standards.
+Whilst it can be useful exercise to drill USTs through all 12 keys, it’s always important apply the theory in context of jazz standards.

 Using The Cheat Sheet